frankenperez/openathon-nextjs/labs/lab-00/README.md

 ## When to use CSR, SSR or SSG

-Depending on the web application and what are functional and non-functional requirements, we can define few scenarios to use different rending modes.
+Depending on the web application and its functional and non-functional requirements, we can define few scenarios to use different rending modes.

 In **CSR** content is rendered in the browser using the client-side JavaScript library increasing the time to be visible for the user, however, the rendering process for new requests tends to be faster.
 It is recommended for SPAs and dynamic platforms with complex interfaces where content and SEO is less relevant, prioritizing the user interaction.
 Examples: software-as-a-Service (SaaS) solution, customer support portal, back-office dashboard, closed community social network, etc.